 William Paterson University

 Teacher of the Handicapped certification (Other)

-I have been a teacher for almost 20 years.
+I have been a teacher for over 22 years.
 I have my bachelor's degree in psychology with a concentration in early childhood education.
 I later went to graduate school for special education and earned my Teacher of the Handicapped Certification as well as my master's degree in special education with a concentration of developmental disabilities.
 All of my degrees were obtained at William Paterson University.

 I spent the early part of my career teaching regular education students.
 I was a kindergarten teacher in a private school with a heavy emphasis on phonics.